 The best way to create a learning culture is simply for leadership to slow down and listen to employees rather than trying to force knowledge upon them.
 Once you’ve created a warm, welcoming, and collaborative environment, everyone can learn on their own agreed upon schedule.

-4. Create an Action Plan—But Don’t Forget to Switch It Up Now and Then
+Step 4: Create an Action Plan—But Don’t Forget to Switch It Up Now and Then

 Now that you know what your objectives and the goals of your employees are, it’s time to figure out how your workers will go about achieving them.